First published 1st April 2020

 Will my credit score be affected?

-As with mortgage payment holidays, an agreed payment holiday on your credit card, store card or catalogue debt will not negatively impact your credit score.
-However, if forbearance is exercised beyond three months and you enter into a debt repayment plan, this may no longer be the case.
+As with mortgage payment holidays, an agreed payment holiday on your credit card or store card will not negatively impact your credit score.

 What help can I get with personal loan repayments?